 Harrogate produced a Habitat Regulations Assessment document in January 2018 to coincide with the publication version of the Local Plan.
-The HRA shows a screening of the growth strategy, development policies, site allocations and reviews in-combination effects with other plans.
+Consultation on the Harrogate District Local Plan Publication Draft took place from January to March 2018.
+Harrogate Borough Council submitted their local plan for independent examination in August 2018.
+The accompanying HRA shows a screening of the growth strategy, development policies, site allocations and reviews in-combination effects with other plans.
 The HRA does not highlight any major concerns in the screening of these subject areas.